Chelsea face Tottenham on WSL opening weekend

 Manchester United finished in their highest position in 2022-23, taking the title race to the final day of the campaign and ending two points behind Chelsea, and will start against a Villa side whose squad includes last season's WSL top goalscorer Rachel Daly.

-England striker Alessia Russo joined Arsenal on a free transfer earlier this month following her departure from Manchester United and will face her old side in the second match of the campaign with the Gunners playing at Leigh Sports Village.
+England striker Alessia Russo joined Arsenal on a free transfer earlier this month following her departure from Manchester United and will face her old side in the second match of the campaign with the Gunners playing at Leigh Sports Village on 8 October.

 The Women's Football Weekend makes a return from 23-24 March 2024, with new and existing fans encouraged to celebrate the game by attending fixtures across the women's pyramid during an international window in the men's calendar.